INSIGHT-Ukraine’s farmers stalled, fueling fears of global food shortages

 The country’s food subsidy program currently costs the government about $5.5 billion annually.
 Currently, nearly two-thirds of the population can buy five loaves of round bread daily for 50 cents a month.

-Other poor with similar subsidies will also struggle with rising wheat prices.
+Other developing countries with similar subsidies will also struggle with rising wheat prices.
 In 2019, protests over bread price increases in Sudan contributed to the overthrow of the head of state, Omar al-Bashir.

 For countries that provide large subsidies, rising food prices will mean that either governments take on more debt or consumers will pay higher prices, Kurdi said.